matthewyang204/dproc/README.md

 - `make`
 - A build from the previous section or a prebuilt binary

+The official way is to install via `cargo install dproc` from crates.io.
+You can usually install via `cargo install --path .` if you built from the source tree.

-To install a custom build, simply run `make install` in the root of the built binary's folder (root folder of a downloaded-and-built source folder).
+To install a build done via the traditional UNIX-style build system, simply run `make install` in the root of the built binary's folder (root folder of a downloaded-and-built source folder).
 You can specify where you want to install with the `PREFIX` var.
 To do this, run `make install PREFIX={yourprefix}`.
 Replace `{yourprefix}` with your prefix.
 Use `sudo` where appropriate.

 If you want to install from a binary downloaded from the releases, simply move the binary to a folder of your choice in your PATH.